'A new life:' Wife finds new kidney for husband through extensive digital and billboard campaign - KTVZ

 Click here for updates on this story

-MADISON, Wis.
-(WDJT) — After a difficult battle with chronic kidney disease, Tom Buelow and his wife Karen, have a new lease on life.
+MADISON, WI (WDJT) — After a difficult battle with chronic kidney disease, Tom Buelow and his wife Karen, have a new lease on life.

 “I would never have thought that here we are, the beginning of 2020 and having a new kidney which gives us a new life,” said Karen.